Boarding Tuition: $43,000

 How much financial aid can a student expect to receive?

-Each case is considered individually, but every family must expect to contribute financially toward their child’s education – typically a minimum of $10,000.
+Each case is considered individually, but every family must expect to contribute financially toward their child’s education.
 The total amount received will be based on demonstrated financial need, academic record and character.

 What is required of divorced or separated parents?